Three months in, two tickets issued under Halifax’s smoking bylaw

 There are areas around the municipality without a DSA.
-The HRM adds DSAs by request, and there are currently no requests pending according to Elliot.
+The HRM adds DSAs by request, and Elliott said there are currently no requests pending.

 Smokers still gather on the sidewalk near the Halifax Infirmary’s Summer Street entrance, though it’s not a DSA and doesn’t have a waste receptacle for butts.
 Halifax resident Raymond MacNeil said it has been a long-standing cigarette smoking area for hospital visitors, so he was surprised it wasn’t a DSA.

 “This isn’t a smoking area?”
 MacNeil said, when informed the nearest smoking area was beside the Public Gardens.
 “That’s a bad place to be smoking, in front of the park.”

 There are no DSAs in Middle Sackville, Upper Sackville, Lucasville and Beaver Bank, which Coun.
 Lisa Blackburn represents.
 She said she hasn’t received any complaints since Oct.
 15, and remains a supporter of the bylaw.
 She expects there will be requests for DSAs at community facilities that people rent for events in her district.

 “My goal when voting yes for it was that there would be an easing in of the bylaw and, through that, would be your public education,” Blackburn said.

 Coun.
 Steve Craig, who represents Lower Sackville, said there doesn’t appear to be an issue with the five DSAs in his district.